Skip to main content

 Token Based

-As an alternative to OAuth 2.0 Client Credentials Grant, and because we acknowledge that building such capabilities may be an operational burden for some organizations, DataGrail will also accept the less secure option of a static token-based authentication.
+As an alternative to OAuth 2.0 Client Credentials Grant, and because we acknowledge that building such capabilities may be an operational burden for some, DataGrail also accepts the less secure option of a static token-based authentication.

 Authorized Requests From DataGrail

-Depending on the authorization method, we will use the access_token or the static token as the bearer token for all other internal systems requests.
-You can verify the bearer token to authorize the requests.
-The header will look as follows.
+Depending on the authorization method, an access_token or static token will be used as the Bearer token for all other internal systems requests.
+You can verify the Bearer token to authorize the requests.
+The header uses the following format:

 {